 Aunt Joan was my husband’s aunt.
 Her and Uncle Harry were the only people we knew when we moved to Calgary 25 years ago.
 And at first, I really didn’t think she liked me.
 So going over to her house to have lunch alone with her felt a bit weird.

 When Aunt Joan first told me that we were having tuna melts, I have to admit that I wasn’t exactly excited.
 Tuna melts were fine, but not something that exactly got the salivary glands revved up.
 Although I’ve always liked tuna sandwiches, the only tuna melts I had when I was a kid were simple, open-faced tuna melts; basically tuna mixed with mayo, with a slice of tomato and some cheese on top of a slice of bread, then melted in the oven.

-But when I tried her tuna melt with cream cheese…Wow!
+But when I tried her tuna melt (no mayo) with cream cheese…Wow!
 It was unlike any tuna melt I had ever had.
 But I really should have known how delicious they would be, given what a great cook Aunt Joan was!
 I mean, this is the same woman that single-handedly turned a life-long turnip hater into a turnip lover with one dish- Turnip N’ Apple Casserole.
 Her food was not only tasty, it was just so darn comforting.
 And that’s exactly what I needed, given I had just moved far from home and my Mom’s comfort food (and I wasn’t much of a cook myself at the time).

 Tuna melts in the oven